district10/blog/_posts/post-0068-cxx-gui-programming-with-qt4.md

 #### Inter-Process Communication

-The QProcess class allows us to run external programs and to interact with them.
-The class works asynchronously, doing its work in the background so that the user interface remains responsive.
-QProcess emits signals to notify us when the external process has data or has finished.
+The `QProcess`{.cpp} class allows us to run external programs and to interact with them.
+The class works asynchronously, doing its work in the background so that the user interface remains responsive. `QProcess`{.cpp} emits signals to notify us when the external process has data or has finished.

 ```cpp
 #include <QDialog>